-To all you Akira Toriyama fans holding the screenplay for Dragon Ball Z: Revival of “F” in your hands right now:
+To all you Akira Toriyama fans holding the screenplay for Dragon Ball Z: Resurrection “F” in your hands right now:

 It’s really embarrassing to have this called a “screenplay”.
 It’d probably be more accurate to say it’s just a memo.
 It’s simply something I idly dashed off for the staff, just to help explain the flow of the story and the dialogue!
 Never in a million years did I think it would get published.
 If any of you are trying to become scriptwriters, please don’t use this as an example!!